Salt Water Flush for Colon Cleansing

 - You have skin problems, including acne, psoriasis, etc.

 **Note: Unfortunately, Salt Water Flushes are not right for everyone.
 Please make sure you refer to the bottom section of this post to determine if it is an appropriate method of colon cleansing for you.

 A Salt Water Flush is a salt solution that you drink first thing in the morning.
 It requires a heaping dose of high quality, untreated salt in a large volume of water.
 The salt solution has the same specific gravity as your blood so your kidneys don’t have to process it, and it’s not absorbed into the blood.
 The solution simply makes its way through your GI tract causing a “tidal wave” effect, pushing everything along until it comes out the other end.

 saltwater lagoon on the WA coast image by mjdundee

 It is imperative that you use a high quality, natural sea salt such as Premier Pink Salt, Sun Fire Salt or a high quality Himalayan Salt from your local health food store.
 Highly heated, chemically treated table salt or other conventional salts should never be used in a Salt Water Flush.
 These types of salts are highly toxic and can be very damaging to your body.

 - First thing in the morning before food and drink.

-- Add 1 tablespoon of the sea salt to 1 Quart of room-temperature, purified water.
+- Add 1 tablespoon of the sea salt to 1 Quart of room-temperature, filtered or spring water.